Baltic region

-The Baltic Sea Region, alternatively the Baltic Rim countries (or simply the Baltic Rim), and the Baltic Sea countries/states, refers to the general area surrounding the Baltic Sea, including parts of Northern, Central and Eastern Europe.
+The Baltic Sea Region, Also known as the Baltic Rim countries (or simply the Baltic Rim), and the Baltic Sea countries/states, refers to the general area surrounding the Baltic Sea, including parts of Northern, Central and Eastern Europe.
 Unlike the "Baltic states", the Baltic region includes all countries that border the sea.

-Etymology
+Toponymy

 The first to name it the Baltic Sea (Mare Balticum) was 11th century German chronicler Adam of Bremen.

 Denotation

 Depending on the context the Baltic Sea Region might stand for: